On the metric mean dimensions of saturated sets: Introduction

-For (1), the authors in \cite{ycz24} showed that the packing metric mean dimension of the set of generic points is equal to the mean R\'enyi information dimension.
-However, this equality holds for Bowen metric mean dimension under the assumption of an analogous Brin-Katok formula within the context of infinite entropy systems (cf.\cite[\S 5, Question,(1)]{ycz24}); for (2), since the uniform separation property implies the system has finite topological entropy, extending the work of \cite{Pfister2007} to the framework of infinite entropy systems encounters some nontrivial challenges.
-Under the assumption of $g$-almost product property, for any non-empty compact connected set $K$ contained in the convex closure of finite invariant measures, Yuan \cite{Yuan2024} investigated the Bowen metric mean dimension of $G_K$.
+For (1), the authors in \cite{ycz24} proved that the packing metric mean dimension of the set of generic points equals the mean R\'enyi information dimension.
+However, this equality holds for Bowen metric mean dimension under the assumption of an analogous Brin-Katok formula within the context of infinite entropy systems (\cite[\S 5, Question,(1)]{ycz24}); for (2), since the uniform separation property implies the system has finite topological entropy, extending the work of \cite{Pfister2007,Zhou2012, Hou2023} to the framework of infinite entropy systems encounters some nontrivial challenges.

-Prior to the comparison of the different types of specification-like property, we concentrate solely on the systems possessing the specification property and provide a comprehensive answer to question (2).
 Actually, since the asymptotic behavior of orbits ${\rm orb}_f(x)=\{ f^n(x):n\geq 0\}$ is a fundamental topic in ergodic theory, the subsequent statements of main results involve more general (mixed) saturated sets.
 For simplicity, we write